-The newly appointed Directors will receive in-house orientation and education programmes to assist them to familiarise with the industry and the Bank within 3 months of the appointment.
-The programmes should cover at a minimum the nature of business, the corporate strategy of the Bank, responsibilities and duties of the Board as a whole, an overview of the risks of the businesses, the risk management strategy of the Bank, legal requirements and financial overview of the Bank.
+All Directors will receive in-house orientation and education programmes to assist them to familiarise with the industry and the Bank within 3 months of their appointment.
+These programmes will cover at a minimum the nature of business, the corporate strategy of the Bank, responsibilities and duties of the Board as a whole, an overview of the risks of the businesses, the risk management strategy of the Bank, legal requirements and financial overview of the Bank.

-The Bank and the holding company would ensure that all Directors receive continuous training in order to keep abreast with latest developments in the industry, particularly on relevant new laws, regulations and the changing risk factors from time to time.
+The Bank and the holding company ensures that all Directors receive continuous training in order to keep abreast with latest developments in the industry, particularly on relevant new laws, regulations and the changing risk factors from time to time.